bareboat-necessities/bbn_sensors_hub_C/README.md

 and this firmware uses esp32 built-in pulse counter to count pulses and determine engine RPM.
 Debouncing logic is applied by built-in esp32 pulse counter to avoid counting noise as pulses.

+#### Converting into your engine RPM

+Let's say your engine RPM gauge goes to 5000 RPM and alternalor has N-poles.
+And "transfer number" on an alternator belt (makes alernator RPM differ from engine RPM).
+The ratio between alternator RPM and engine RPM is usually 2.5 to 1.
+For example, if engine is rotating at 1000RPM and ratio is 2.5 then the alternator spins at 2500 RPM.
+Then the frequency of alternator signal can be up to

+5000 * N * R / 60 Hz

+Let's say there are 12 poles on alternator N = 12, R = 1.

+5000 * 12 / 60 = 1000 Hz

+1/1000Hz = 0.001 sec = 1 millisecond

 ### Oil pressure, Fuel Level, Rudder Position, Trim resistive sensor

 In order to measure the resistance you can measure voltage using ADC (analog) input esp32 pin on a voltage divider circuit.